Craig Brown (satirist): Life and career

+Brown wrote an essay, The Slippery Art of Biography, for the Times Literary Supplement in 2021 and presented it at the Edinburgh International Book Festival the following year.

 Personal life

 Brown's wife is the author Frances Welch, daughter of the journalist Colin Welch.
 They have two children.
 Frances Welch's niece is the singer Florence Welch of Florence and the Machine.